Development Team

 Closing costs for a new-construction purchase may include:

-• Developer fee, as set forth in the Agreement of Sale
+• Developer fee, as set forth in the Agreement of Sale.

-• Capital contribution to the homeowners’ association, as disclosed in the offering materials
+• Capital contribution to the homeowners’ association, as disclosed in the offering materials.

-• Administrative fees for purchases by trusts, corporations, or other legal entities
+• Administrative fees for purchases by trusts, corporations, or other legal entities.

-• Utility hook-up or connection fees, if applicable
+• Utility hook-up or connection fees, if applicable.

-• Costs associated with approved upgrades or extras, if any
+• Costs associated with approved upgrades or extras, if any.

 All closing costs are governed by the Agreement of Sale and may change prior to closing.

-Can I Buy a Residence at The Rider Using Crypto currency?
+Can I Buy a Residence at The Rider Using Cryptocurrency?

 Cryptocurrency may be accepted as a form of payment for the purchase of a residence at The Rider, subject to applicable laws, regulatory requirements, and acceptance by the developer and the applicable escrow provider.